 Yotsuya Simon Doll Museum - Tan Ou Sou

-Sanuki Soy Sauce Drawings Museum by Tsuyoshi Ozawa
+Sanuki Museum of Soy Sauce Art by Tsuyoshi Ozawa

-A museum showcasing historical masterpieces reproduced in the soy sauce technique by contemporary artist Tsuyoshi Ozawa and more.
-This is a space full of playful and parody art.
+This museum showcases historical masterpieces reproduced in the soy sauce technique by contemporary artist Tsuyoshi Ozawa and more.
+This space is filled with playful and parody art.

 Kamada Foundation Museum

 The museum preserves and displays historical manuscripts, illustrations, and archeological treasures from the local region.
-Included are materials from Tsuken Kume, who was prominent in many and diverse fields such as the improvement and manufacturing of weaponry, surveying local land for potential development, and developing evaporation ponds for salt production in Sakaide.
+Included in the collection are historical data on Tsuken Kume, who was prominent in many and diverse fields such as the improvement and manufacturing of weaponry, surveying local land for potential expansion, and developing evaporation ponds for salt production in Sakaide.

 Ever since its establishment in 1918, the Kamada Foundation has contributed greatly to the community by building a library in 1922, the Kamada Foundation Museum in 1925, a social education center in 1927 and more.

-Today the museum stores and exhibits around 60,000 local artifacts collected since its opening, including materials on Tsuken Kume who created the Sakaide salt fields.
+Today, the museum preserves and exhibits around 60,000 local artifacts including historical data on Tsuken Kume who built the Sakaide salt fields.

 The current museum is located in the renovated library building.
 It became a Registered Tangible Cultural Property of Japan in 1998.

-From 1908 to 1910 Katsutaro Kamada established a garden at the family villa.
+Katsutaro Kamada established this garden at the family villa in 1908 to 1910.
 The garden became a Sakaide City public park in 1956.
-For two years from 1999, work was done to restore the garden to its original condition.
+A two-year renovation was started in 1999 to restore the garden to its original condition.
 The western section of the park is a traditional Japanese-style garden featuring a walking path around a decorative pond.
 The eastern section is a western-style park dominated by a lawn.

-This direct sales store is located 300 meters west of JR Sakaide Station, adjacent to the Kamada Soy Sauce Head Office Factory and to the north of Kofuen garden.
-As a direct sales store operated by the factory, they carry a wide lineup including items only available by mail order and commercial use products.
+This flagship store is located 300 meters west of JR Sakaide Station, adjacent to the Kamada Soy Sauce Head Office Factory and to the north of Kofuen garden.
+The store carries wide range of products including mail order and commercial use items.

 Kamada Soy Sauce Inc.